 Meet with organizations, congregations and social service providers with whom you already work.
-Let them know you're dedicating a day to serve and that you want to provide an opportunity for your congregation to give its time.
+Let them know you're dedicating a day to serve and that you want to provide an opportunity for your congregation to donate its time.

 Perhaps there are organizations in your community with which your entire congregation could partner for "God's work.
 Our hands."
-Sunday, making a more substantial impact than a few volunteers might.
+A large group might have a greater impact than a few volunteers.

 Perhaps you can use "God's work.
-Our hands."
-Sunday to build new relationships in your community.
+Our hands." to build new relationships in your community.
 Are there projects you've dreamed about but haven't found the time to pursue?
 Consider how activities might be broadened or continued throughout the year.